Misinformation is spreading like wildfire.

 But only if you can find who you are looking for.

-In 2018, this has become a bit more challenging for two reasons: bots and the confusion surrounding verified accounts.
+This has become a bit more challenging for two reasons: bots and the confusion surrounding verified accounts.

 How to spot the bots